-In line with the Malaysian Code on Corporate Governance 2021 ("MCCG 2021"), the Board has conducted an assessment of independence of the NEDs, and also other criteria i.e. character, integrity, competence, experience and time commitment in effectively discharging their respective roles as Directors of the Company.
+In line with the Malaysian Code on Corporate Governance 2021 ("MCCG 2021") and Paragraph 2.20A of the Main Market Listing Requirements ("MMLR"), the Board had, through the NC, conducted an assessment of independence of the NEDs, and also other criteria i.e. character, integrity, competence, experience and time commitment in effectively discharging their respective roles as Directors of the Company.
 The Directors were assessed based on performance criteria set in the areas of Board dynamics and participation, competency and capability, independence and objectivity, probity and personal integrity, contribution and performance together with their ability to make analytical inquiries and offer advice and guidance.
-Each of the NEDs has also provided his/her annual declaration/confirmation of independence bi-annually of 2021.
+Each of the NEDs has also provided his/her annual declaration/confirmation of independence bi-annually of 2022.

-The Board accepted the NC's recommendation that the Directors who retire in accordance with Articles 90 and 97 of the Company's Constitution is eligible to stand for re-election.
+The Board accepted the NC's recommendation that the Directors who retire in accordance with Articles 90 and 97 of the Company's Constitution are eligible to stand for re-election.
 All these retiring Directors had abstained from deliberations and decisions on their own eligibility to stand for re-election at the relevant Board meeting.